natsuk4ze/space-rabbits/README.md

 ## License

-All rights to the images belong to the author.
+The rights of images belong to the author.
+(I borrowed it from a free source a very long time ago, but I couldn't find the source...😢)